observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 This Python application creates telescope observing schedules.
 It gets a set of observation requests from the observation portal, computes a schedule, and then saves a set of scheduled observations back to the observation portal.
-It currently uses the GUROBI solver to solve for a schedule.
+It currently uses the GUROBI solver to solve for the schedule but will provide the option to use an open source solver instead.

 ### Rise-Set Library